spencerf2/rps-lizard-spock/README.md

 - Show that a game was never played, rather than showing the game was a tie or that Player 2 won
   - Currently Player 2 / a Spectator erroneously sees the game was a tie when Player 2 never made their move
   - Currently Player 2 / a Spectator erroneously sees that Player 2 won when Player 1 does not reveal the results
+- When players are using different browsers (ex.: Player 1 in Microsoft Edge and Player 2 in Google Chrome), players need to manually refresh their page for game updates.
+  - Having the game detect oponent moves and auto refresh would be ideal.

 ### Technical Improvements